-Regulations set default fees for all types of alcohol licence.
-The fees vary depending on the cost/risk rating of each premises based on style of licence, hours and enforcements in the last 18 months.
+Regulations set default fees for all types of an alcohol licence.
+The fees vary depending on the cost/risk rating of each premise based on style of licence, hours and enforcements in the last 18 months.
 Refer to the alcohol licence fee information to find out what fees will apply to your licence when renewing.

 While we do send out invoices two months before they are due to your address we have on our records, it is your responsibility to ensure all annual fees due are paid on time.
-Please note that failing to pay the annual fee within 30 days after the due date will result in the licence being automatically suspended.
+Please note that failure to pay the annual fee within 30 days after the due date will result in the licence being automatically suspended.

 If your licence is suspended you may not sell and supply alcohol until the fee and any penalty charges are paid.